ValMobile/RealisticSurvival-Wiki/pages/Editing-Config-Files.md

                 Amplifier: 0
                 Duration: 420

-Let's say you wanted the stone of the sea to give you resistance 2 for 20 seconds as well.
-You would add this key and its values below NIGHT_VISION.
+To demonstrate, if you wanted the stone of the sea to give you resistance 2 for 20 seconds as well, you would add this key and its values below: NIGHT_VISION.

     DAMAGE_RESISTANCE
         AmplifierIncrement: 0